Table of contents

 A positive test result indicates that a couple would have a high risk of passing on an inherited disorder to their child.
 The rest of the report provides information about the disorder.
-This includes information about what can be done to treat the disorder.
+This includes information about treatment.

 If no mutations are found, the report will indicate the results were negative.

 Genetic counselors can help people interpret their results from genetic testing.
 Myriad Genetics offers genetic consults from their team of licensed, board-certified genetic counselors.
-These genetic consults are included with the Foresight prenatal screening.
+This benefit is included with the Foresight prenatal screening.

 Review of Myriad Genetics Cost

 These tests can cost up to $4000.
-They do claim that 97% of private health insurance companies cover their testing.
+However, they do claim that 97% of private health insurance companies cover their testing.
 The company also offers a financial assistance program.
 This program may cap expenses at $295 for individuals who qualify.

 Review of Myriad Genetics Privacy

 Myriad Genetics says that they take the privacy of their patients’ genetic information seriously.
-The company shares a person’s genetic information with their medical provider and anyone else they allow access to.
+The company shares a person’s genetic information with their medical provider and anyone else they allow access.

 Myriad Genetics in the News